 Christmas carols and happy conversations fill the air.
 Friends take selfies, couples hold hands, and the whole family has fun together.

-Address: Cascais Christmas Market (Mercado de Natal) | Praça 5 de Outubro | 2750-642 Cascais Portugal
+Address: Cascais Christmas Market (Mercado de Natal) | Praça 5 de Outubro | 2750-642 Cascais, Portugal

-Cascais Christmas Market and Christmas Village Dates
+Cascais Christmas Village and Christmas Market Dates

-Both the Cascais Christmas Market and the Cascais Christmas Village are open at the end of November, and close in early January.
+Both the Cascais Christmas Market and the Cascais Christmas Village are open at the end of November and close in early January.

-For Christmas 2024 and New Year 2025, the schedule is as follows:
+For the Christmas 2025 and New Year 2026 season, the schedule is as follows:

-The Cascais Christmas Market opens on November 23rd, 2024, and closes on January 5th, 2025.
+The Cascais Christmas Village and Cascais Christmas Market open on November 22nd, 2025, and close on January 4th, 2026.

 The Cascais Christmas Village offers free admission to children under 2 years.

-Otherwise, Cascais Christmas Village admission varies in price from children ages 3 and up to teens and adults.
-Discounted ticket bundles are available for the whole family.
+Otherwise, Cascais Christmas Village admission tickets vary in price for children 3 years and older, teens, and adults.

 Purchase your entry tickets in person at the Vila Natal entrance gate in Marechal Carmona Park.

-Travel Tips for Visiting Cascais at Christmas
+Travel Tips to Visit Cascais at Christmas

 Cascais is a short drive, or better yet, a quick train ride from Lisbon.